 The Superior-Greenstone District School Board will provide the best education possible within its means for each of its students.
-The Board supports a philosophy of integration within the schools provided that it meets the needs of the student and is in accordance with parental wishes.
+The Board supports a philosophy of integration within the schools provided that it meets the needs of the student and is in accordance with parent/guardianal wishes.
 Our basic premise is that all teachers share responsibility to meet the needs of all students.
-Students with exceptionalities within the board's jurisdiction (regardless of exceptionality) can access services through:
+Students with exceptionalities within the board's jurisdiction (regardless of exceptionality) can access services through placement in:

-- placement in the regular classroom setting - placement in the regular classroom setting with resource services to the classroom teacher or student - placement in the regular classroom setting with the assistance of a special education support person - placement in the regular classroom setting with resource assistance or resource withdrawal from a special education resource teacher when deemed necessary - placement in a self-contained classroom for a portion of the day with integration into the regular classroom.
+- The regular classroom setting; - · The regular classroom setting with resource services to the classroom teacher or student; - The regular classroom setting with the assistance of a special education support person; - The regular classroom setting with resource assistance or resource withdrawal from a special education resource teacher when deemed necessary; or - A self-contained classroom for a portion of the day with integration into the regular classroom